ibexa/documentation-user/docs/personalization/enabling_personalization.md

 To do this, in the Back Office, select **Personalization** and then **Settings**.
 Modify the value in the **Installation key** field and save your changes.

-!!! note "Disabling the service"
+!!! note "Disable the service"

     Clear the **Installation key** field to temporarily disable the Personalization service for your account.
-    Entering the same key re-enables the feature.
+    Enter the same key to re-enable the feature.